My Stock Market Analysis (2008)

 World Urbanization Prospects

-According to the United Nations (UN) the world is projected to continue to urbanize, 60 percent of the global population is expected to live in cities by 2030.
+The United Nations (UN) projects that 60 percent of the global population will live in cities by 2030.

 If you would like to read the UN’s complete article about world urbanization prospects you can do so by clicking here.